Coronavirus Disease 2019 (COVID-19)

 On This Page

-For more information about the current campus operating mode, please visit Status and Operating Modes.
+For more information about the current campus guidelines, please visit Guidelines and Policies.

 Buildings and Campus Areas

 Outdoor campus spaces are open to the public.
 All visitors to campus must follow Smith College’s COVID-related health and safety policies.
 Visitors are asked not to come to campus if they are sick or show symptoms.

 |March 4, 2021||8 p.m.||Webinar: Q&A Regarding Academics (for current students)|

 |June 4 & 6, 2021||TBD||M.S.W.
 Orientation and Ph.D.
 Orientation|